opendatalab/PDF-Extract-Kit/demo/TableRec/StructEqTable/README_TABLE.md

 🔥🔥🔥 [StructEqTable: A High-efficiency Open-source Toolkit for Table-to-Latex Transformation](https://github.com/UniModal4Reasoning/StructEqTable-Deploy/)

-We use [StructEqTable](https://github.com/UniModal4Reasoning/StructEqTable-Deploy) for table recognition, which is a very powerful end-to-end table recognition model in **research papers**.
+We use [StructEqTable](https://github.com/UniModal4Reasoning/StructEqTable-Deploy) for table recognition, which is a very powerful end-to-end table recognition model.
+Currently it applies mainly to tables in **academic papers**.
 In the future, we will also expand more domains to improve the generalization ability of the model.

 Here is a simple example where you can convert a given **table image to LaTeX** using the **StructEqTable** model, and then convert it to markdown or html using the convert_text function from 'pypandoc'. **Note** that the markdown format does not support merging cells, so there are cases where the LaTeX format is correct, but the markdown format does not merge cells.